opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.Repeat(src, dst)-> None

-    :param src: Source array to replicate.
+    :param src: input array to replicate.

-    :param dst: Destination array of the same type as  ``src`` .
+    :param dst: output array of the same type as ``src``.

     :param ny: Flag to specify how many times the ``src`` is repeated along the vertical axis.

     :param nx: Flag to specify how many times the ``src`` is repeated along the horizontal axis.

 The functions
-:ocv:func:`repeat` duplicate the source array one or more times along each of the two axes:
+:ocv:func:`repeat` duplicate the input array one or more times along each of the two axes:

 .. math::